 top of page

 Remember when your teacher warned you about “run-on sentences”?
 We’ve been trained to stick to short, simple lines, maybe a comma here or there, a conjunction or two, and call it a day.
 But did anyone teach us that punctuation can actually do more than just keep sentences tidy?
-With tools like the em dash, you can add pauses, interruptions, and emphasis all while keeping your writing smooth and lively.
+With tools like the em dash, you can add pauses, interruptions, and emphasis while keeping your writing smooth and lively.

 Let's dive into how this tiny little mark that seems to trigger so much suspicion can actually make your writing better.

-By the way, what's an Em Dash?
+By the Way, What's an Em Dash?

 Just to be clear, the em dash is not a hyphen.
-Here are quick, simple pointers about what an em dash is :
+Here are quick, simple pointers about what an em dash is:

 • It’s a long dash — longer than a hyphen (-) or en dash (–).